jonathancross/jc-docs/gnupg.md

 When you are on a new computer and want to use a hardware device (like the YubiKey or the [NitroKey](https://www.nitrokey.com/)), you will need to create on-disk "stubs" of the keys that reside on your hardware device.

-1. Import public key.
+1. On Linux, you need to add [these udev rules](https://github.com/Yubico/libu2f-host/blob/master/70-u2f.rules) to `/etc/udev/rules.d/`.
-2. Run `sudo gpg --card-status`
+2. Run `sudo gpg --card-edit`
+3. Get your key stubs: `fetch`
+4. Quit: `q`
-3. May need to change owner of secure keyring to yourself if it was just created:
+5. May need to change the keyring owner to yourself if it was just created with sudo above:

-        sudo chown $USER ~/.gnupg/secring.gpg
+        sudo chown -R $USER ~/.gnupg/*
-4. Check your work by running `gpg --list-secret-keys`.
+6. Check your work by running `gpg --list-secret-keys`.
 If you see `ssb>` for the subkeys, then all is good.

 # Using OpenPGP with git